Ride Along (film): Plot

 Deciding to infiltrate the warehouse with Santiago and Miggs, James leaves Ben in the car.
 They betray him, turning out to be crooked cops working for Omar.
 James is then tied up, which Ben sees.
 Santiago mocks and criticizes James for being unsociable and egocentric.
 As the deal begins, Ben pretends to be Omar (as no one has ever seen the real Omar).

 Successfully fooling them, Ben wreaks havoc at the deal.
 Just as he is about to leave with James, the real Omar appears.
 A shootout ensues, and many of Omar's men are killed.
 Ben shows his sharp reflexes and knowledge of battle (thanks to his gaming).
-James and Ben take the money from the deal and escape before the warehouse explodes as Ben's grenade hits a box of explosives and destroys James's car.
+James and Ben take the money from the deal and escape before the warehouse explodes.
 Unbeknownst to them, Santiago, Miggs and Omar escape.

-Santiago and Miggs arrive at Angela's apartment, tying her up.
-As she was playing one of Ben's interactive games, Ben's fellow gamers hear the confrontation between Angela, Miggs and Santiago through Ben's headset.
-At the hospital, being treated for a gunshot wound in the leg, Ben receives a call from a fellow gamer, who tells James something's going on at the apartment.
-After seeing some cops arriving at the hospital, James and Ben sneak out to the apartment with Omar's money.
+Santiago and Miggs arrive at Angela's, tying her up.
+As she was playing one of Ben's interactive games, Ben's fellow gamers hear the confrontation through Ben's headset.
+At the hospital, being treated for a gunshot wound in the leg, Ben receives a call from a gamer, who tells James something's going on at the apartment.
+After seeing some cops arriving at the hospital, James and Ben sneak out to Angela's with Omar's money.

 James injures Miggs, before fighting with Santiago.
 As Santiago is about to shoot him, Angela knocks him out.
 Ben gets knocked out by Omar in a fight, who then takes the bag of money and Angela, and leaves.

-James follows Omar and Angela, confronting him.
-Just as Omar is about to shoot James, Ben slides over a car and kicks him.
+James follows them, confronting Omar.
+Just as Omar is about to shoot him, Ben slides over a car and kicks him.
 James shoots Omar twice, injuring him.
 Police arrest Omar, Miggs, and Santiago, and James finally gives Ben his blessing.

 In a mid-credits scene, Ben and Angela are engaged, and Ben is weeks away from graduating from the police academy.
-At a barbecue at James', Ben blows up the barbecue and goes flying into the bushes, killing the neighbor's dog.
+At a barbecue at James's, Ben blows up the barbecue, flying into the bushes and killing the neighbor's dog.